The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: The linear case

 \section{The linear case}

 We have shown in Section~\ref{sec:large-t} that the large deviations of~$\ss_t^\epsilon$ can be understood in terms of the leading eigenvalue~$e^\epsilon(\alpha)$ of~$\Lambda^{\alpha,\epsilon}$ and its Legendre transform~\eqref{eq:Legendre}.
-We devote the present section to the study of these quantities in the case where we make the additional assumptions that~$V$ is quadratic and~$b$ is linear\,---\,equivalently~$V(x) = \tfrac 12 \braket{x,D^2Vx}$ and $b(x) = Db\, x$.
+We devote the present section to the study of these quantities in the case where we make the additional assumptions that~$V$ is quadratic and~$b$ is linear\,---\,equivalently~$V(x) = \tfrac 12 \braket{x,D^2Vx}$ and $b(x) = Db\, x$ up to a shift in the space coordinates.
 Note that~\textnormal{(ND)} is then a consequence of~\textnormal{(L0)}, which becomes

 Assumption~\textnormal{(RB)} becomes

 for all~$x\in\rr^N$.

 The linear case is particularly important for several reasons.
 First and foremost, we will see in Sections~\ref{sec:small-e} and~\ref{app:semiclass} that the general case can be reduced to this one in the limit~$\epsilon \to 0$.
 Second, linearity makes computations more tractable and allows to give a characterisation of the vanishing of the mean entropy production per unit time~$\mathfrak{m}^\epsilon$.